Guide

 gitrole doctor

-Use doctor when you want the full explanation.
+Use doctor when you want the full explanation for the repo, remote, and SSH auth state.

-• the remote uses the wrong SSH host alias
+• the remote still points at the old SSH host alias

 gitrole remote set work

-That rewrites the repository remote to the host alias configured for that role.
+That rewrites origin to the GitHub host alias configured for the role.

 gitrole use work --local